codership/documentation/galeracluster/source/documentation/audit-log-plugin.rst

 .. index::
    pair: Logs; Audit Log

-Galera Audit Log Plugin monitors and logs connection and query activity performed on a specific server.
+The Audit Log plugin monitors and logs connection and query activity performed on a specific server.
 Information on the activity is stored in the XML log file, where each event will have a ``NAME`` field, a unique ``RECORD_ID`` field and a ``TIMESTAMP`` field.
 This implementation is alternative to the MySQL Enterprise Audit Log Plugin.

-Audit Log plugin logs events, as follows:
+The Audit Log plugin logs events, as follows:

 - **Audit**/**NoAudit** - An audit event indicates that audit logging has been started or finished.
 The ``NAME`` field value is ``Audit`` when the logging has been started and ``NoAudit`` when logging has been finished.
 The audit record also includes server version and command-line arguments.